nettapper/CSVFC/README.md

 ## File format
 One question answer pair per line.
 Only one comma allowed in each line.
+(Might or might not sitll be true...
+TBD)
 I do very litter error handling so it might blow up :)
+You can add a comment if the first char in the line is `#`
 For more examples see `test.csv`.